2024 London mayoral election: Results

 The election was won by Sadiq Khan of the Labour Party, becoming the first Mayor of London to win a third term of office.
 Khan increased his share of the vote by 3.8% compared to 2021.
 Susan Hall of the Conservative Party came second; however, the Conservative share of the vote fell by 2.6% compared to 2021.
-Rob Blackie of the Liberal Democrats took third place by 70 votes, with the Greens falling to fourth place for the first time since the 2008 London mayoral election.
+Rob Blackie of the Liberal Democrats took third place by 70 votes, with the Greens falling to fourth place for the first time since the 2008 election.

 Before the announcement of the results, rumours circulated on social media that Susan Hall's team believed she had won the election.
 David C Bannerman, a former Conservative Member of the European Parliament, said on X (then Twitter) that "rumours emerging that Susan Hall has won London Mayoral on low turnout," although he cautioned that his was not yet confirmed.
 A Conservative Party source told the Independent that the result was "extremely close" and that Hall "may have won", adding there were "some in the team who genuinely believe she has done it."

 After Khan's victory, which saw an improvement on his 2021 performance, senior figures in the Conservative Party blamed "overexcited" activists for the rumours.
 Journalist James Ball wrote in the New European that some of the rumours came about because of "sampling" of votes before the counting began, as votes were counted on Friday evening after being cast on Thursday.

 The turnout of 40.5% was the lowest since the 2012 London mayoral election.
 The number of rejected ballots (11,127) was substantially lower than the 2021 London mayoral election, in which over 114,000 first preference ballots were rejected.